httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

       2. Let name be the result of applying Serialising an Identifier {{ser-identifier}} to parameter's param-name.
       3. Append name to output.
       4. If parameter has a param-value:
-         1. Let value be the result of applying Serialising an Item {{ser-item}} to parameter's param-value.
+         1. Let value be the result of applying Serialising a Key {{ser-key}} to parameter's param-value.
          2. Append "=" to output.
          3. Append value to output.
    4. If more members remain in input: